 College Ave does not charge an origination or prepayment fee.
-It doesn’t specify a fee for late payment.
+It may charge you a late fee, but it doesn’t specify the amount.

-- Interest-only: Pay monthly interest charges while in school
+- Interest-only: Pay only monthly interest charges while in school.

 College Ave’s application process is completely online.
 It allows you to apply from any device and find out if your loan is approved in just three minutes, according to the lender.
 The entire process, from application to sending money, takes 10 business days or longer.

-In order to apply, you’ll need to gather information, including your Social Security number, estimated annual income, school name and the amount you’d like to borrow.
+In order to apply, you’ll need to gather information like your Social Security number, estimated annual income, school name and the amount you’d like to borrow.
 You’ll see your interest rate once you’re approved.

 Here’s what the process looks like when applying for a student loan through College Ave: